 Whilst the review of governance is an ongoing process there is an annual process that requires assurances from officers across the Council which usually takes place in April and May each year.
 This year's process was disrupted due to the Covid 19 crisis as staff working in priority areas were unable during April to contribute to the process, other staff were also seconded to priority areas or dealing with new priorities, the limitations of the IT system to allow staff to work remotely and Council's overall lean organisational capacity.
-The process was begun in May and although the majority of the assurances have been received it has still not been possible to obtain assurance on some elements of the Council's governance structure in place during 2019/20 or to complete the analysis of the assurances and as a consequence a 2nd draft AGS will be produced once this work has been completed.
+The process was begun in May and although the majority of the assurances were received it was still not been possible to obtain assurance on some elements of the Council's governance structure in place during 2019/20 or to complete the analysis of the assurances and as a consequence a 1st draft AGS was produced to include in the Draft Statement of Accounts and a 2nd draft of the AGS was produced once all the assurances had been obtained.